negati-ve/piton/README.md

 - Method 3 (recommended):

-	Use piton as a task runner:
+	Use piton3 as a task runner:

 	1. Define application entry points in `package.json` under `scripts`